DanMadoch/EyeTravel/README.md

 ## Installation

-Clone the repository on your computer and then drag the files into a project.
+Clone the repository on your computer and then drag the files into a project in Android Studio.

 ## Features